rmbagnato/shell/README.md

-# personal archive of bash scripts
+# personal archive of shell scripts